tredontho/purescript-book/text/chapter3.md

 head :: AddressBook -> Maybe Entry
 ```

-We know that we will need to pass the first and last names that we want to search for, as arguments to our function.
+We know that we will need to pass the first and last names that we want to search for as arguments to our function.

 We also know that we will need a function to pass to `filter`.
 Let's call this function `filterEntry`. `filterEntry` will have type `Entry -> Boolean`.
 The application `filter filterEntry` will then have type `AddressBook -> AddressBook`.
 If we pass the result of this function to the `head` function, we get our result of type `Maybe Entry`.